Understand the Microsoft proposal workflow

 To sign an MCA, select the button under Next Step.
 If you must sign supplemental terms, a link takes you to the DocuSign site, where you follow the steps to sign the document.

-After you've signed any necessary agreements or supplemental terms, select Go to checkout.
+After you sign any necessary agreements or supplemental terms, select Go to checkout.

 Step 3: Checkout